About Us

 Program Director

-Courtney Lindner received her Master of Social Work (MSW) degree from Georgia State University with an emphasis in engaging stakeholders and influencing effective organization outcomes.
-Her professional interests include trauma-informed research and application; program design, evaluation, and optimization; and supportive services for children and young adults.
+Courtney Lindner received her Master of Social Work (MSW) degree from Georgia State University with an emphasis in Community Partnerships and a special skillset in macro social work practices such as engaging stakeholders and influencing effective organization outcomes.
+Her professional interests include trauma-informed research and application; program design, evaluation, and optimization; and supportive services for children and young adults, especially those engaged in the Foster care system.

-Courtney is passionate about providing a safe environment for youth to explore who they are.
-She is committed to supporting young people to develop optimally and achieve their highest potential.
+Courtney is passionate about providing a safe environment for youth to explore who they are; she is committed to establishing effective frameworks and social structures that empower young people to develop optimally and achieve their highest potential.
+In her free time Courtney enjoys hiking, discovering delicious food from around the world, and caring for her small jungle of houseplants.

 Board of Directors